NVIDIA/NeMo-Curator/docs/user-guide/syntheticdata.rst

 Distill Document
 #################

-The ``NemotronCCGenerator.distill`` method distills a document into a more concise form.
+Use the ``NemotronCCGenerator.distill`` method to make a document more concise.

 .. code-block:: python